aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/buildingblockcollection/_index.md

      // We will do that using a custom visitor,
      // which will give every BuildingBlock in the GlossaryDocument a unique GUID GlossaryDocVisitor visitor = new GlossaryDocVisitor();
-     glossaryDoc.accept(visitor);
+     // Visit start/end of the Glossary document. glossaryDoc.accept(visitor);
+     // Visit only start of the Glossary document. glossaryDoc.acceptStart(visitor);
+     // Visit only end of the Glossary document. glossaryDoc.acceptEnd(visitor);
      System.out.println(visitor.getText());

      // In Microsoft Word, we can access the building blocks via "Insert" -> "Quick Parts" -> "Building Blocks Organizer".